Grief: Veteran bereavement

 The grief of living veteran soldiers is often ignored.
 Psychological effects and post traumatic syndrome disorder have been researched and studied but very few focus on grief and bereavement specifically.
 Additionally, there have been many studies conducted about families losing members who were in the military but little about soldiers themselves.
 There are many monuments paying respect to those who were lost which emphasizes the lack of focus living veterans and soldiers get in regards to grief.

 Gradual bereavement

 Many of the above examples of bereavement happen abruptly, but there are also cases of being gradually bereft of something or someone.
 For example, the gradual loss of a loved one by Alzheimer's produces a "gradual grief".

 The author Kara Tippetts described her dying of cancer, as dying "by degrees": her "body failing" and her "abilities vanishing".
 Milton Crum, writing about gradual bereavement says that "every degree of death, every death of a person's characteristics, every death of a person's abilities, is a bereavement".

-Sensory experiences of the deceased

-Bereaved people often report having sensory and quasi-sensory experiences of the deceased (SED), which were correlated with pathology like grief complications.